10 free quality video resources for teachers

 2. TED-Ed

-On TED-Ed you can find animated, high quality videos about certain learning topics.
+TED‑Ed features high‑quality animated videos that explain concepts across subjects.
 You can search by subject, or you can browse for a video around your topic.
 Mostly, all videos explain concepts.
 Students can also make a quiz, after watching the video and dig deeper into the learning material so they can find additional resources.
 They can also discuss the video with peers on an online forum.
 TED-Ed has some amazing series as well.
-Here, you’ll be able to find a large amount of educational videos for students, concerning the same topic, like “Our changing climate”.
+Here, you'll be able to find a large amount of educational videos for students, concerning the same topic, like "Our changing climate".

 3. Khan academy